FreddyVRetro/ISA-PicoMEM/README.md

 - Fail on some fast 286 (16MHz)
 - Commodore PC10 / PC20 (Timing issue, fix in progress)
 - Schneider Euro PC 1
-- Failed on an Amstrad PPC640 on Latest firmware (Retro Erik) to be confirmed.
 - **Tandy 1000** : Does not work yet due to the specific memory map.
 (SX, EX, HX, TL ...)<br />

 ## License